Last Updated on 17 December, 2020 by Veronica

 The most caloric sandwich I’ve ever seen in my life, Fer asked for it and couldn’t finish it…

-2. If you like markets do not miss the Bolhao Market
+2. If You like Markets, Don’t Miss the Bolhao Market

 This market has been operating for more than 100 years.
 In fact, it began in 1914.
-The building is old, it is a symbolic place of life in Porto and is an emblematic building.
+Therefore, the building is old; it is a symbolic place of life in Porto and is an emblematic building.

 3. If you have time, come to the Crystal Palace and tour its gardens